If your old roof is leaking beyond repair, replacing it with a shingle roof remains the most popular and cost effective

 Read our comparison guide on Timberline vs Landmark to get a better sense of what will work for your house.

-Here is a break down of the material costs for different types of asphalt shingles: (Note, shingles are sold in bundles.
+Here is a closer look at the material costs for different types of asphalt shingles.
+(Note, shingles are sold in bundles.
 There are 3 bundles per square.
 1 square of roof area covers about 100 sq.ft.)

 |3 – Tab (standard)||$25 – 30 / bundle or $75 – 90 / square|